 How do I donate goods?

 If you would like to donate goods, please drop them off at the St. Vincent de Paul Thrift Store, located at 2275 Watt Avenue, Sacramento.
-Donation hours are daily 10am - 4pm.
-If you would like to arrange for your donated good to be picked up, please click here for additional information.
+Donation hours for all goods excepting furniture are daily 10am - 4pm.
+Furniture donations must be scheduled by calling 916-972-1212.
+If you would like to arrange for your donated goods to be picked up, please click here for additional information.

 Can I make a Charitable Tax Deduction Contribution?